Crispy Smoked Chicken Wings

 How to Smoke Wings on a Traeger

-To cook on a Traeger, place the wings on the grate and turn the knob to smoke.
-Smoke for 60 to 90 minutes, then remove and set aside.
-Crank the grill up to 450°F with the lid closed.
-Once it’s preheated, put the wings back on and cook 3 to 5 minutes per side.
+If you’re using a Traeger, I do it slightly differently.
+Place the wings on the grate and set the knob to smoke.
+Let them smoke for 60 to 90 minutes, then pull them off and set them aside.
+Crank the grill up to 450 degrees with the lid closed, and once it’s preheated, put the wings back on for 3 to 5 minutes per side.
+If you like the Traeger, I also use it for grilled bacon with great results.

 Storage

 Leftover wings keep in an airtight container in the fridge for 3 to 4 days.
-Reheat in the oven at 350°F for about 15 minutes to keep the skin crispy.
+I reheat mine in the oven at 350 degrees for about 15 minutes.
+Skip the microwave.
+It makes the skin soggy and ruins the whole point of smoking them.

 a bunch of smoked wings on a baking tray